seriousManual/hirestime/README.md

 [![NPM](https://nodei.co/npm-dl/hirestime.png?months=12)](https://nodei.co/npm/hirestime/)

-hirestime is a thin wrapper around `process.hrtime()` that does the clumsy handling of the returned array for you.
+`hirestime` is a thin wrapper around `process.hrtime()` that does the clumsy handling of the returned array for you.
-Since version 2.1 this module also works in the browser.
+Also works in the browser.

 ## Installation